Krieffer21/Krieffer_BudgetTrackers/README.md

 ### Gifs
   Deployed Link: https://ancient-river-83882.herokuapp.com/

   The gifs below display the working application.
-We are able to interact with the application offline by entering deposits and expenses, and when we are back online the pages offline entries are added to the tracker.
+We are able to interact with the application offline by entering deposits and expenses, and when we are back online, the pages offline entries are added to the tracker.

 ![gif 1](https://github.com/Krieffer21/Krieffer_BudgetTrackers/blob/master/screenshots/gif1.gif)